gnikyt/markdown-cv/index.md

 - Managed and maintained custom client websites
 - Managed and maintained custom client applications and plugins
 - Worked in collaboration with other remote teams as a subcontractor
-- Utilized various languages for builds such as PHP, Python, Ruby on the backend with the standard frontend toolsets
+- Utilized various languages for builds such as PHP, Python, Ruby on the<br>backend with the standard frontend toolsets
 - Worked with many platforms for websites and apps
   - CMS systems (Wordpress, Typo3, Drupal)
   - Forum systems (phpBB, Invision)
   - Commerce systems (Shopify, BigCommerce)
   - Misc. projects with Rails, Laravel, Symfony, Django

-`Oct 2002 - Present`
-**Blue Wolf Design Group**, Newfoundland

-*Role: Developer*

-A family run operation on "The Rock" with a role of developing, maintaining, and deploying websites for various clients who mainly Newfoundland-based.
-A reach that extends wide from pharmacies to outfitting groups, and non-profit support groups.

-## Open Source

-I love open source - I use and contibute.
-You can find my full open source work on [my Github](https://github.com/ohmybrew) page.
-Some currently starred projects:

-`PHP / Laravel`
-**Laravel Shopify**: ([Repo](https://github.com/ohmybrew/laravel-shopify)) A full-featured Laravel package for aiding in Shopify App development.

-`PHP`
-**Basic Shopify API**: ([Repo](https://github.com/ohmybrew/Basic-Shopify-API)) A simple, tested, API wrapper for Shopify using Guzzle for REST and GraphQL.

-`Typescript`
-**SCSM**: ([Repo](https://github.com/ohmybrew/SCSM)) Helper manager for modifications to Shopify Plus checkouts through Javascript.

-`PHP`
-**Blockchain PHP**: ([Repo](https://github.com/ohmybrew/Blockchain-PHP)) Blockchain example implemented in PHP.

-`PHP`
-**With**: ([Repo](https://github.com/ohmybrew/with)) A Python with-statement clone for PHP.

-`Bash`
-**CloudApp**: ([Repo](https://github.com/ohmybrew/CloudApp-Bash)) Basic CloudApp implementation for Linux written in Bash.